rethinkdb/rethinkdb-rs/api/javascript/index.md

 {% endapibody %}

-Close a cursor or a feed.
+Close a cursor.
 Closing a cursor cancels the corresponding query and frees the memory associated with the open request.

 __Example:__ Close a cursor.